Environmental Protection Fund (EPF)

 Created by the state legislature in 1993, the Environmental Protection Fund is financed primarily through a dedicated portion of real estate transfer taxes.
 The EPF has gradually grown from its original appropriation of $31 million in fiscal year 1994-1995.
 Over the past 20 years, the EPF has provided more than $2.7 billion for a variety of environmental projects.
 As a trust fund created in state law, these resources must be kept separate from other state monies.

-Governor Andrew Cuomo recently recognized the 20th anniversary of the Environmental Protection Fund.
-In the Governor's press release, he states "Smart EPF investments in communities across the state are protecting New York's air, land, water and natural resources, helping to expand recreation opportunities that attract tens of millions of visitors each year and promote economic development."
+Governor Andrew Cuomo recognized the 20th anniversary of the Environmental Protection Fund in a Governor's press release stating "Smart EPF investments in communities across the state are protecting New York's air, land, water and natural resources, helping to expand recreation opportunities that attract tens of millions of visitors each year and promote economic development."

 Each year, during the budget negotiations, the legislature and governor negotiate the level of funding that will go into the EPF and assign amounts to specific categories within three accounts: